Calculator/Resources/401(k) and Retirement Planning in North Carolina: 2026 Complete Guide

 Can I contribute to both a 401(k) and an IRA?

 Yes.
-You can contribute to a 401(k) at work and also contribute up to $7,000 to a traditional or Roth IRA ($8,000 if age 50+) for 2025.
+You can contribute to a 401(k) at work and also contribute up to $7,000 to a traditional or Roth IRA ($8,000 if age 50+) for 2026.
 The deductibility of traditional IRA contributions phases out at higher incomes if you're covered by a workplace plan — but Roth IRA contributions remain available up to $150,000 (single) or $236,000 (married filing jointly) in MAGI.
+See our guide to opening a Roth IRA in NC for contribution details.

 How does a 401(k) affect my NC tax return?

-Traditional 401(k) contributions are excluded from your W-2 Box 1 wages (federal taxable wages), and NC follows federal treatment — so your state taxable income is also reduced by your traditional 401(k) contributions.
+Traditional 401(k) contributions are excluded from your W-2 Box 1 wages, and NC follows federal treatment — so your state taxable income is also reduced by your traditional 401(k) contributions.
 You don't need to make any special adjustment on your NC D-400.
 Roth 401(k) contributions are included in your wages since you already paid tax on them.

 Related Articles